joaquinalarc/3D-Rocket-Trajectory-Simulation/README.md

 I'm Joaquin, a freshman at **Purdue University** majoring in Aerospace Engineering.
 This project was developed to deepen my understanding of rocket dynamics and prepare for research opportunities in propulsion and trajectory modeling

 Feel free to reach out or connect with me on [LinkedIn](https://pe.linkedin.com/in/joaquin-alarcon)

 ---

+## Conclusion & Future Work:

+This project succesfully simulates the 3D trajectory of a rocket using a physics-based model in MATLAB, incorporating factors such as variable mass, crosswind, and aerodynamic drag dependent on rocket geometry.
+The model also includes real-time 3D visualization and comparative analysis under different atmospheric conditions.

+While the simulation yields realistic outputs, further development could include:
+- Multi-stage rocket modelling
+- Dynamic thrust variation based on engine data
+- Integration with real atmospheric models (e.g., NOAA datasets)
+- GUI implementation for user-friendly parameter input
+- Validation with experimental or published data

+This simulation lays the foundation for deeper exploration in aerospace dynamics and software-based propulsion analysis.

+---